 Mixable ties in with course registrations and creates course groups automatically -- just log in, connect to a course, and start sharing.

 Tied in to the BoilerCast lecture capture system, any recorded lectures will automatically be imported into the Mixable group without any extra effort.

-Ellen Gundlach uses Mixable in a statistics course to dig deeper into the topic and demonstrate the relevance of statistics to students’ lives.
+Ellen Gundlach uses Mixable in a statistics course to dig deeper into the topic and demonstrate the relevance of statistics to learners’ lives.

 Dr. Jonathan Day uses Mixable to cover additional course material outside the classroom.